skynettoday/skynet-today/content/news/_posts/2018-04-15-camanalyt.md

 ---
 title: "Is Data-Driven AI Brainwashing us all, or is it Just the Same as Good ol' Marketing?"
-excerpt: "The many claims made as part of the recent Cambridge Analytica/Facebook scandal, reviewed"
+excerpt: "The many claims made as part of the recent Cambridge Analytica & Facebook scandal, reviewed"
 author: limor_gultchin
 editor: andrey_kurenkov
 tags: [Facebook, privacy, BigBiz]